r1zyn/MatarikiProgram/README.md

 # Matariki Program (by Team EV)

 ## About
-This is an open-source program to determine when the Matariki holiday will occur written in TypeScript using the Node.js runtime and the JPL Horizons API.
+This is an open-source program to determine when the Matariki holiday will occur written in TypeScript using the Node.js runtime.
 This program was written for the 2022 Hackathon.

 ## Releases